vojtechh12/bthesis/README.md

 </img>

 # Bachelor's Thesis LaTeX Project
-This mainly serves as a backup for me
+This mainly serves as a backup for me.